zama-ai/bounty-program/README.md

 <details>
 <summary>How long will it take for a bounty submission to be reviewed?</summary>
 <br>
 We are reviewing most of the submissions at the end of every seasons.
-But feel free to submit your code at any time [here](https:/zama.ai/bounty-and-grant-program).
+But feel free to submit your code at any time <a href="https:/zama.ai/bounty-and-grant-program">here</a>.
 </details>
 <br/>